 Whether they are painful or simply unsightly, growths on the skin can be alarming to find.
-At Skin Wellness Center of Alabama, our team of providers is asked daily about whether spots like skin tags and cysts could benefit from cosmetic or medical attention.
+At Skin Wellness Dermatology of Alabama, our team of providers is asked daily about whether spots like skin tags and cysts could benefit from cosmetic or medical attention.
 Here’s what we tell our patients about the make-up of each condition and the treatments that can help.

 Small soft growths of skin that protrude from the body, skin tags are made up of normal skin tissue and occur most often in people who are overweight or who have a genetic predisposition.
 At our practice, we see them where friction is common—around the neck, under the arms, between the legs, or other places where clothing or skin rub together consistently.
 While not obligatory, you may want to get skin tags treated if they have become a cosmetic concern.
 They can also get infected if they get twisted, cutting off the blood supply.